Why, "Shada"? Why have you put me in this predicament?

 The eventual book adaptation retcons Skagra into a bit of a poseur who projects this front of being an emotionless genius because… well, basically, he thinks it’s cool.
-And he blames the Time Lords for subjugating his planet… which happened well before he was born, and Dronid had been doing very well for itself for quite sometime, meaning that Skagra’s hatred of the Time Lords would be akin to America still being upset at Great Britain over the War of 1812.
+And he blames the Time Lords for subjugating his planet, which not only happened well before he was born, but as hinted to be.. well, not a very big deal, all things considered.
+Dronid had been doing very well for itself for quite sometime, meaning that Skagra’s hatred of the Time Lords would be akin to America still being upset at Great Britain over all that taxation without the representation..

 But as it is, Skagra is… well, how can I fairly judge Skagra in the finished product?
 He’s barely in the finished product.

 I love how he just takes everything in stride until a room actually disappears.
 The doctor tends to baffle people, but Wilkin is always one step ahead.

 This isn’t the last time Tom Baker would play somebody at home in museums.
 This was released long before “The Day of the Doctor,” but I wouldn’t be surprised if the Curator was partially meant as a nod to “Shada.”

 |One could speculate for a long time….|